greenbone/actions/is-latest-tag/README.md

 # Is Latest Tag

-GitHub Action to check if a git tag is the latest tag
+GitHub Action to check if a git tag is the latest tag.

+Please keep in mind that the full history (`checkout with fetch-depth 0`) is required for the `is-latest-tag` action.

 ## Example